ifmeorg/ifme/README.md

 ```
 gem install nokogiri
 ```

-On macOS, if you run into nokogiri errors run `xcode-select --install`

 Make a gemset for the specific Ruby on Rails version through RVM or rbenv.
 Continue to 1) or 2).